cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-1/README.md

 # Sentinel Part 1 - Exploration

-This portion of the investigation will primarily consist of getting familiar with our different sources of logs/events.

 ## 1.1): Getting familiar with our data in the defender portal

 We can run the query: